By Matt Gibson & Erin Marissa Russell

 Impatiens, also called Busy Lizzie, are a standard of many outdoor gardens because they’re so easy to grow and add lots of beautiful color.
 They also grow well indoors in a glass of water to beautify your home.

 To grow impatiens indoors in water, start by taking a stem cutting from a healthy impatiens plant, including the node where the leaves meet the stem.
 Take the leaves off of this cutting at the bottom, leaving a few leaves intact at the top of the cutting.
 Then add the stem cutting to a container with an inch or two of lukewarm tap water inside.
 Do not let the water go so high up the cutting that it submerges the leaves.

 Impatiens like to grow in shade or partial sunlight.
 You’ll need to find your impatiens cutting a place in your home where it will get at least some partial sun but will not be in the path of direct sunlight, which can damage the plant through heat stress or sunscald.
 Every two days, provide your impatiens plant with fresh water from the tap.
 In a few weeks, you will see roots begin to appear.
 After the plant has grown a bit of a healthy root system, it will grow and even blossom in the container of water.
 Find out more in our article How to Grow Impatiens Flowers.

 Irises can be grown in water, but they need a little help from an underwater substrate.
-Plant your iris seeds in a little plastic planter or into an aquarium that has a layer of aquatic soil that is loam heavy, so that the seeds are completely submerged.
+Plant your iris seeds in a little plastic planter or into an aquarium or fish tank that has a layer of aquatic soil that is loam heavy, so that the seeds are completely submerged.
 Iris seeds should begin to emerge after about three to four weeks.
 Once the young plants appear to be established, move them into larger pond plant baskets.
 Find out more in our article How to Grow and Divide Bearded Iris.

 Peace Lily (Spathiphyllum)